Vonage/Vonage-Careers-IL/README.md

 High-volume communication companies such as Alibaba, Airbnb, Line and UBER send millions of messages per month using Vonage APIs.

-Working at Vonage’s R&D Center in Raanana (just across from Raanana Park) provides the best of both worlds: the excitement of a young start-up environment coupled with solid US corporate-backed resources.
+Working at Vonage’s R&D Center in Tel Aviv (Alon 2 tower) provides the best of both worlds: the excitement of a young start-up environment coupled with solid US corporate-backed resources.

 If you’re smart, passionate and have a vision for a better future, come join us.